relizaio/reliza-cli/README.md

 ## 7.2 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps

 This use case is designed for the case when we have to roll back our deployments to a specific version of artifacts.
-Reliza Go Client can be leveraged to update deployments with the correct version of artifacts that can be pushed to GitOps.
+Reliza CLI can be leveraged to update deployments with the correct version of artifacts that can be pushed to GitOps.

 Sample Command: